 We appreciate your interest in the Nevada Department of Transportation’s U.S. Highway 95 Northwest Corridor Improvements Project (U.S. Highway 95 NW).

-State of Nevada: $6.4 million
+State $2.2 million